 They recognize that ending poverty must go hand-in-hand with strategies that build economic growth and addresses a range of social needs including education, health, social protection, and job opportunities, while tackling climate change and environmental protection.

 My main goal and drive is to improve people’s lives.

-I started soul searching for the ‘ultimate sustainable business’ while working on Wall Street amid the global financial crisis of 2008-2011.
-Although I was able to keep my old job by producing good consistent financial results, or maybe it was just good luck, I saw many of my friends and colleagues at other institutions suddenly forced to leave their jobs, and even the country because they had lost their working visa status.
+I started searching for the ‘ultimate sustainable business’ while working on Wall Street amid the global financial crisis of 2008-2011.
+Although I was able to keep my old job by producing good consistent financial results, or maybe it was just good luck, I saw many of my friends and colleagues at other institutions suddenly losing their jobs, and even forced to leave the country because they had lost their working visa status.

-That stuck with me.
+That struck me.
 It also fueled my desire of stop being ‘just a number’ and figure out a way of creating a “bullet-proof”, “recession-proof”, “consistent”, “unique”, job solution.
 I did not know how to call it, but I knew what I wanted.

 I created a list of things humans need regardless of economic conditions.
 Humans need to eat and feed their families.
 When the food is scarce, family grows or there is a generalized crisis, we seek to find more food and bring it back home.
 We presume to live in good health and search for longevity.
 And we want to do all of the above more efficiently, thus increasing quality of life.

 Those industries in priority order are: food, energy, health, technology, and then everything else.